DeltaE/RESource/docs/source/notes/case_BC.md

 <img src="../_static/SupplyCurve_BASELINEvsPOLICY.jpg" alt="SupplyCurve_BASELINEvsPOLICY" width="800"/>

-> We constrained the supply curve to 10,000 GWh of solar and 40,000 GWh of wind to match the provincial integrated resource planner, BC Hydro(BCH)’s supply-curve backed by Resource Options Database (RODAT).
-In BC Hydro’s publicly available version of 2021 IRP RODAT ([section 3](https://www.bchydro.com/content/dam/BCHydro/customer-portal/documents/corporate/regulatory-planning-documents/regulatory-matters/rou-resource-options-database-2021-irp-appendix-j-20211221-v01.pdf)), about 10,000 GWh of wind is available below USD 60/MWh, extending to 40,000 GWh below USD 100/MWh.
-Solar starts higher, around USD 90–110/MWh.
-Our curves have a similar shape.
-Wind shows a large pool of low-cost resources, while solar is shorter and steeper.
-The absolute cost levels differ.
-This is because our scoring is a relative metric based on capacity factor, distance, capex, and O&M. BC Hydro’s 2021 IRP RODAT used 2020 CAD and ATB-2019 assumptions; our scoring uses ATB-2024 values in 2024 USD.
-We therefore compare only qualitatively.
+> To benchmark the modeled supply curves, RESource outputs were aligned with the BC Hydro’s Resource Options Database (RODAT).
+In BC Hydro’s publicly available version of , The 2013 Resource Options Report Update (Appendix 3 of [73]) catalogued only on-shore wind projects, while the 2021 2021 IRP RODAT ([section 3](https://www.bchydro.com/content/dam/BCHydro/customer-portal/documents/corporate/regulatory-planning-documents/regulatory-matters/rou-resource-options-database-2021-irp-appendix-j-20211221-v01.pdf))  RODAT replaced those site-specific listings with aggregate supply curves for wind and solar.
+In 2021 RODAT (Figure J-2), approximately 10 000 GWh of wind lie below 60 CAD /MWh, expanding to ≈ 40 000 GWh below 100 CAD /MWh.
+Solar potential extends to ≈ 10 000 GWh near 55–75 CAD /MWh (2020 CAD).
+These represent developer-optimized , grid-adjacent costs that omit spatial penalties or siting heterogeneity.
 An updated list of potential site-wise list from BCH is available at [2013 Resource Options Report Update](https://www.bchydro.com/content/dam/BCHydro/customer-portal/documents/corporate/regulatory-planning-documents/integrated-resource-plans/current-plan/ror-update-appx-3-20130802.pdf).

-Land-use policy restrictions affect the two technologies differently.
-For solar, the constrained curve follows the baseline cost but ends sooner.
-This means fewer sites are available, but cost competitiveness remains.
-For wind, restrictions cut potential in half—from ~40,000 GWh to ~20,000 GWh.
-They also remove most of the lowest-cost options (< USD 40/MWh), pushing the curve into higher-cost ranges.

 Solar’s policy challenge is therefore one of limited availability.
 Wind’s challenge is the loss of both low-cost and diverse options.
 These patterns show that policy design matters.
 Expanding siting flexibility could support solar.
 Preserving access to competitive sites is critical for wind.
 Technology-specific planning will be more effective than uniform buffer rules.

 Tightening buffers primarily truncates the solar supply curve (availability loss) while simultaneously removing the lowest‑score wind sites (competitiveness loss).
 Because the score embeds grid distance, a portion of the upward shift reflects grid access exposure; sites that remain attractive tend to be closer to substations or rated lines.
 Such availability constraints for solar and competitiveness constraints for wind have direct planning implications for transmission staging and siting policy.

 ### Grid connectivity as a key planning bottleneck